Jonathan2251/lbd/source/ctrlflow.rst

 explains how to translate these LLVM IR control flow statements into Cpu0 instructions in *Section I*.

+In
-In `section Remove useless JMP`_, a control flow optimization pass for the backend is introduced.
+:ref:`section Cpu0 Backend Optimization: Remove Useless JMP <remove-useless-jmp>`, a control flow optimization pass for the backend is introduced.
 It serves as a simple tutorial program to help readers understand how to add and implement a backend optimization pass.

-`section Conditional instruction`_ includes handling for conditional instructions, since Clang generates specific IR instructions, `select` and `select_cc`, to support control flow optimizations in the backend.
+:ref:`Section Conditional Instruction <conditional-instruction>` includes handling for conditional instructions, since Clang generates specific IR instructions, `select` and `select_cc`, to support control flow optimizations in the backend.